mbhall88/TAC3_Report/manuscript.md

   workflows.
 Additionally, I also developed and maintain the `snakemake` ["profile"][lsf] that configures job submission and status-checking for the LSF cluster system.
+- A paper in review at *Emerging Infectious Diseases* by some of our collaborators in Madagascar about a lemur that contracted and died of TB.
+I performed the WGS analysis that was required to address previous major revisions they had been asked to make.
 - I plan to submit an ["Application Note"][app-note] to *Bioinformatics* for `rasusa` [@doi:10/d9rz].
 This is a tool I wrote in the Rust programming language to randomly subsample sequencing reads to a specified coverage.